YarRuin/LOBAP/README.md

 ## Notes

-This is the first public release, so bugs are expected.
+Curently mod isn't stable, bugs are expected.

 Please report issues on GitHub or Discord.